justas-d/Stormbot/README.md

 ````
 Compile the bot, have it log in with the details we gave it in ````config.json````.
 Then you will want to give it the owner id, stored in ````Stormbot.Helpers.Constants.UserOwner````.
 You can use the !whoami command to find out your user id.

-### Contact
-If you wish to contact me you may do so whether it may be email or what ever you prefer.
-You can usualy find me hanging out in the test channel over here: https://discord.gg/0lHgknA1Q2RIJK0m